 See the solutions below.

-context deadline exceeded in the log, and it means only one thing: KrakenD couldn’t get the info on time (because of a network problem, or backend slowliness).
+context deadline exceeded in the log, which means only one thing: KrakenD couldn’t get the info on time (because of a network problem or backend slowness).

 Error #01: context deadline exceeded